cnorick/curse-of-strahd-notes/Locations/The Amber Temple (X).md

 ### X23.
 Northwest Balcony

-This black marble balcony overhangs the northwest corner of the temple, the floor of which lies thirty feet below.
+> This black marble balcony overhangs the northwest corner of the temple, the floor of which lies thirty feet below.
 Nearly half of the balcony has fallen away, and obvious cracks have formed near its ragged edge.

 This balcony is unsafe.
 Weight in excess of 250 pounds causes it to collapse.
 Any creature on the balcony when it collapses falls 30 feet to the temple floor below.

-Characters can see an arrow slit east of the northern set of doors (see [area X25](https://longo.com.br/5e/adventure.html#cos,13,x25.%20west%20archer%20post)).
+Characters can see an arrow slit east of the northern set of doors (see [[#X25.
+West Archer Post]]).

 ### X24.
 West Shrine

-This bare stone room consists of a foyer to the east and a shrine to the west.
+> This bare stone room consists of a foyer to the east and a shrine to the west.
 Candlesticks draped in cobwebs stand in the four corners of the foyer.
 In the shrine, a faceless obsidian statue stands in a raised alcove at the western end of the chamber.
 Slumped before the statue are two desiccated corpses in tattered garments.
 Two pairs of alcoves line the north and south walls of the shrine.

-The obsidian statue is 4 feet tall, weighs 250 pounds, and depicts the same nameless god that stands watch in the main temple ([area X5](https://longo.com.br/5e/adventure.html#cos,13,x5.%20temple%20of%20lost%20secrets)).
-Any living creature that enters this room must succeed on a DC 16 Wisdom saving throw or be drawn to the statue as though affected by the sympathy effect of an [antipathy/sympathy](https://longo.com.br/5e/spells.html#antipathy%2fsympathy_phb) spell.
+The obsidian statue is 4 feet tall, weighs 250 pounds, and depicts the same nameless god that stands watch in the main temple ([[#X5.
+Temple of Lost Secrets]]).
+Any living creature that enters this room must succeed on a DC 16 Wisdom saving throw or be drawn to the statue as though affected by the sympathy effect of an [[Antipathy slash Sympathy|Anitpathy/Sympathy]] spell.
 The corpses lying in front of the statue are the remains of two human wizards who came here separately, failed their saving throws, and starved to death while under the spell's effect.
-The lich in [area X27](https://longo.com.br/5e/adventure.html#cos,13,x27.%20lich's%20lair) destroyed the wizards' spellbooks and other possessions.
+The lich in [[#X27.
+Lich's Lair]] destroyed the wizards' spellbooks and other possessions.
 Covering the statue or removing it from this shrine suppresses its magic and ends its sympathy effect on anyone.

-A pair of amber doors in the east wall open into [area X25](https://longo.com.br/5e/adventure.html#cos,13,x25.%20west%20archer%20post).
+A pair of amber doors in the east wall open into [[#X25.
+West Archer Post]].
 A secret door is set in the back of one of the northern alcoves.
-Pulling it open releases hundreds of skulls (see [area X26](https://longo.com.br/5e/adventure.html#cos,13,x26.%20secret%20alcove)).
+Pulling it open releases hundreds of skulls (see [[#X26.
+Secret Alcove]]).

 ### X25.
 West Archer Post

-This narrow room has an arrow slit in the center of the south wall.
+> This narrow room has an arrow slit in the center of the south wall.

 The ceiling here is 10 feet high.
-The arrow slit looks down toward the temple floor ([area X5](https://longo.com.br/5e/adventure.html#cos,13,x5.%20temple%20of%20lost%20secrets)), beneath the raised right arm of the great statue ([area X5a](https://longo.com.br/5e/adventure.html#cos,13,x5a.%20god%20of%20secrets)).
+The arrow slit looks down toward the temple floor ([[#X5.
+Temple of Lost Secrets]]), beneath the raised right arm of the great statue ([[#X5a.
+God of Secrets]]).

 ### X26.
 Secret Alcove

 Two secret doors lead to this room.
 When either door is pulled open, read:

-Hundreds of skulls fall out of a cavity behind the door.
+> Hundreds of skulls fall out of a cavity behind the door.

 This room has a 30-foot-high ceiling and is packed floor to ceiling with human skulls.
 It takes 5 minutes for a single character to clear a path into the room.
 Multiple characters can work together to clear a path more quickly.
 Once the skulls are cleared away, characters can search the room.

 Attached to the thirty-foot-high ceiling of this dark sepulcher is an upside-down iron chest with a barrel-shaped lid.

-The iron chest on the ceiling is held in place with [sovereign glue](https://longo.com.br/5e/items.html#sovereign%20glue_dmg), and its lid is sealed with an [arcane lock](https://longo.com.br/5e/spells.html#arcane%20lock_phb) spell.
+The iron chest on the ceiling is held in place with [[Sovereign Glue]], and its lid is sealed with an [[Arcane Lock]] spell.
 The chest is impervious to weapon damage.
 Prying it open requires a successful DC 25 Strength check, assuming the characters can reach it.
 The inside of the chest is lined with lead.

-If the chest's lid is opened, the floor of this room disappears (as if affected by a [disintegrate](https://longo.com.br/5e/spells.html#disintegrate_phb) spell), creating a 10-foot-square hole above [area X39](https://longo.com.br/5e/adventure.html#cos,13,x39.%20plundered%20treasury).
-Creatures standing on the floor when it disappears fall 30 feet, landing in the northwest corner of [area X39](https://longo.com.br/5e/adventure.html#cos,13,x39.%20plundered%20treasury).
+If the chest's lid is opened, the floor of this room disappears (as if affected by a [[Disintegrate]] spell), creating a 10-foot-square hole above [[#X39.
+Plundered Treasury]].
+Creatures standing on the floor when it disappears fall 30 feet, landing in the northwest corner of [[#X39.
+Plundered Treasury]].

 The iron chest is empty.